Tok3n/CloudDocumentation/API.md

 }
 ```

 From this values there is one that is fundamentally important for you.
 The value of `UserKey` is how the Tok3n Cloud API will call this user in your system.
-In further comunicacions with the Tok3n Cloud API about the current user, should be in company of this value.
+In further communications with the Tok3n Cloud API about the current user, should be in company of this value.
 So you might store it a side of the user record in your database.

 #### Send to backend
 Once you get the previous 'validation information' you should send it to your backend in any method you like.
-Prefereably you should send it via AJAX once you have it in the respond of the Custom Event.
+Preferably you should send it via AJAX once you have it in the response of the Custom Event.

 #### Re-validation from Tok3n
 This step is added to add more security.
 So you should call